Brett Connon: Career

 Connon started playing rugby around 6 years old for his local club Carlisle and also played for his school Austin Friars.
 He joined Newcastle Falcons academy at 15 and was identified by the IRFU's exiles programme and played for Ireland's under 18 team.
 He made his debut for Newcastle's first team on 14 October 2016 against the Ospreys in a European Rugby Challenge Cup match.
 On 10 March 2019, with the final kick of the match, Connon scored the winning penalty for Newcastle against Wasps.

+In November 2024, he kicked seven points against Saracens, helping Newcastle achieve their first win over the north London club since 2009.